Spread Betting Strategies UK: 6 Setups Traders Actually Use (2026)

 When Trend Trading Works Best

-Trend trading strategies work best when the market is in what we call “price discovery mode”
+Trend trading strategies work best when the market is in what us traders call “price discovery mode”

 Fresh highs or lows.

-Most traders screw up here and try to fade the move
+Now most traders screw up here and try to fade the move…

 “It’s gone too far”